Vasudev-Sharma-13/COMP6321-GroupE/README.md

       pcancer_path = "/kaggle/input/comp6321-project-datasets/Dataset 2/Dataset 2/Prostate Cancer"

       ```
-      This variable can be found in the 4th cell of the jupyter notebook.

    b. `ccancer_path`: Points to the folder where the Colorectal Cancer Dataset is downloaded.